 Foot pain and foot injury

-As one of the country’s top ranked orthopaedic centers, Duke provides advanced treatment options for every source of foot pain and injury.
+As one of the country’s top ranked orthopaedic centers, Duke specialists in Raleigh and Durham provide advanced treatment options for every source of foot pain and injury.
 We also test promising emerging foot therapies and implants to get you back to your active life.

 Leaders in foot injury treatment